siaynoq/VoteReward/README.markdown

 # Release history

+ - 0.3.2 - bugfix release
+     - bugfixes
+         - major bug: votes were considered as "same day" even though they were clearly not
+         - added config check if "groups" are missing (to avoid exception)
  - 0.3.1 - bugfix release
      - bugfixes
          - now "nothing" item type is really added to reward group - 03/04/2012